versatiles-org/versatiles-spec/readme.md

 # format

-- all integers are stored in big endian byte order
+- all numbers are stored in big endian byte order

 The file is composed of several parts:
-1. A **header** with 62 bytes
+1. A **header** with 66 bytes
 2. compressed **metadata** (tiles.json)
 3. several **blocks**, where each block consists of:
    - several **tiles**